-The fair value of land-based assets for the year ended 31 July 2022 was determined by Stephen Doyle, an independent registered valuer of the firm Jones Lang LaSalle.
-In prior year, the valuer used the Discounted Cash Flow ('DCF') method to estimate fair value and to cross check the value determined using the Capitalisation approach.
-The valuer had refrained from including Depreciated Replacement Cost ("DCR") approach in determining the fair value of land-based assets.
-To ensure comparability of the fair value, the directors decided to adopt the fair value with reference to the Capitalisation approach.
-In the current year, the valuer used the three approaches, however, determined that fair value is most appropriately determined as a mid-point between the DCF and capitalisation approach (income approach) considering the recovery of the economy from the COVID-19 pandemic upon the re-opening of Fiji's international borders.
-The directors decided to adopt the fair value as stipulated by the valuer.
+The fair value of land-based assets for the year ended 31 July 2023 was determined by Stephen Doyle, an independent registered valuer of the firm Jones Lang LaSalle.
+Similar to last year, in the current year, the valuer used the three approaches of Discounted Cash Flow ('DCF'), Capitalisation and Depreciated Replacement Cost ("DCR").
+However, determined that fair value is most appropriately determined as a mid-point between the DCF and capitalisation approach (income approach) considering the stability that has entered the Fiji domestic market, alongside the growth of the tourism/visitor market.
+The Directors decided to adopt the fair value as stipulated by the valuer.

-Therefore, the fair value of land-based assets at 31 July 2022 were determined as a mid-point between Discounted Cash Flow and Capitalisation approach.
+Therefore, the fair value of land-based assets at 31 July 2023 were determined as a mid-point between Discounted Cash Flow and Capitalisation approach.